samimirza10/machine-failure-prediction/README.md

 - Performed hyperparameter tuning using GridSearchCV.
 - Selected the final model based on business requirements rather than accuracy alone.
 - Saved the trained model for future deployment using Joblib.

 ---

+## What I Learned

+- **Accuracy is a misleading metric on imbalanced data.** With ~96.6% of machines healthy, a model that never predicts a failure would still score 96.6% accuracy while being completely useless.
+This project pushed me to design around Recall and F1 instead, since those actually reflect whether the model catches real failures.
+- **Data leakage isn't always obvious.** The dataset includes five failure-mode flags (TWF, HDF, PWF, OSF, RNF) that are direct components of the target variable.
+It would have been easy to include them as "just more sensor columns" and get suspiciously perfect results — excluding them explicitly was a deliberate design decision, not an accident.
+- **A single train/test split can be misleading.** Some models looked strong on the initial split but showed much higher variance across folds during cross-validation.
+That's what convinced me to pick Gradient Boosting over models with a slightly better single-split score but less stability.
+- **Optimizing for one metric has trade-offs.** Tuning `GridSearchCV` purely on Recall improved failure detection but cost some precision — a reminder that "better" depends on what a false negative costs versus a false alarm, not just which number goes up.
+- **Preprocessing needs to match the model family.** Scaling matters for Logistic Regression and SVM but is irrelevant (and can even be counterproductive) for tree-based models, which is why this project uses two separate `ColumnTransformer` pipelines instead of one-size-fits-all preprocessing.
+- **Saving a model isn't the same as verifying it works.** Reloading a `joblib` file and getting predictions back doesn't guarantee correctness on its own — asserting the reloaded model's outputs match the original in-memory model turned this from "looks fine" into an actual verified guarantee.

+---